Springfield, MO dog bite lawyer discusses case with client.

 If you’ve been bitten by a dog, you might be wondering how Missouri law handles your situation.
 The legal landscape can seem complicated, but it’s designed to protect victims.
 In Springfield, two main principles guide these cases: strict liability and comparative negligence.
 Understanding how they work is the first step toward getting the justice you deserve.
 It’s important to know your rights and what to expect as you consider your legal options.

-Missouri’s Strict Liability Rule
+What Is the Strict Liability Rule in Missouri?

 When it comes to dog bites, Missouri follows a “strict liability” rule.
 In simple terms, this means a dog’s owner is legally responsible for any injuries their dog causes, regardless of the dog’s past behavior.
 It doesn’t matter if the dog has never been aggressive or bitten anyone before.
 This is sometimes called a “no bite” rule because a victim can take action even after a dog’s first bite.
 This legal standard removes the burden from you, the victim, of having to prove the owner was negligent or knew their dog was dangerous.
 This makes the process of seeking compensation for your injuries much more direct.

-Understanding Comparative Negligence
+How Does Comparative Negligence Apply?

 While strict liability places responsibility on the dog owner, another concept called “comparative negligence” can also play a role.
 This means that if your actions contributed to the incident—for example, by provoking the dog—the amount of compensation you receive could be reduced.
 It’s important to know that this doesn’t usually prevent you from filing a claim altogether.
 You primarily need to show that the dog caused your injury and that you were legally on the property where it happened.
 Every detail matters, which is why it’s so helpful to discuss your case with an attorney who can assess the circumstances.